ashley-ferreira/ashley-ferreira.github.io/_portfolio/portfolio-3.md

 The goal of this project is to create a machine learning based model to predict the anihilation positions of antihydrogen for the ALPHA-g antimatter experiment at CERN.

-First, we trained on real data, but then decided to train on instead simulations so currently all of this code is geared towards training on the simulations but it shouldn't be too hard to apply to real data again.
+First, we trained on real data, but then decided to instead train on simulations but plan to adapt it back to real data in the future.

 ## Method